-Many companies are switching from assigned cubicles or offices to open seating.
-This allows companies to house more employees in less space.
+Many companies are switching from a traditional office with assigned cubicles to a more modern office with an open seating layout.
+This design allows companies to house more employees in less space.
 In this new floor plan, employees simply find a desk and work there for the day then pack up their stuff and go home or leave it in a locker.

-However, without permanent desks the mailroom doesn’t know where to deliver packages.
+However, without employees having a permanent workspace the mailroom doesn’t know where to deliver packages.
 This causes lots of headaches and wastes a lot of valuable time for the mailroom staff.
-They attempt to deliver packages to employees but can’t find the person so they take the packages back to the hub and then try to deliver again.
+They attempt to deliver packages to office workers but can’t find the person so they take the packages back to the hub and then try to deliver again.
 Sometimes, they email the recipient to come pick up their package, but when the employee arrives, no one is at the mailroom.

-The unintended consequences of switching to an open office include but are not limited to:
+The unintended consequences of switching to an open office design include but are not limited to:

-2. Delayed delivery of packages to employees can mean delayed delivery of important mission critical items resulting in delayed time to market resulting in a direct hit on profits.
+- Delayed delivery of packages to employees can mean delayed delivery of important mission-critical items resulting in delayed time to market resulting in a direct hit on profits.

-3. Delayed delivery ties up expensive inventory.
-One company upon realizing how critical their problem had become reported 7 million dollars of inventory sitting undelivered in their mail hub.
+- Delayed delivery ties up expensive inventory.
+One company, upon realizing how critical their problem had become, reported 7 million dollars of inventory sitting undelivered in their mail hub.

-4. Loss of inventory.
+- Loss of inventory.
 Engineers in tech companies use very expensive equipment which can be lost in the delivery process.
-One company reported a loss of a $50,000 camera that was sitting on a shelf waiting for pickup.
+One business reported a loss of a $50,000 camera that was sitting on a shelf waiting for pickup.

 With the rise in online shopping combined with a growing problem of package theft, more and more workers are having their purchases delivered to the workplace.
 One recent study projected parcel shipping in the United States to grow as much as 28 percent per year through 2021 from 13 billion packages in 2016.
 Of that total, 40 percent is made up of office shipping, including packages and other items shipped by businesses as part of daily operations.